veikus/postgresql-for-beginners/Lesson-3.md

 (2 rows)
 ```

+In addition to COUNT(), PostgreSQL provides other useful aggregate functions such as SUM(), AVG(), MIN(), and MAX().
+These are often used in reporting or to calculate statistics on numeric columns.

 ## Joining tables

-Often, data is spread across multiple tables.
-To retrieve related data, you can join tables:
+Before diving into the types of joins, it’s important to understand why joins are used.
+In relational databases, data is
+often stored across multiple tables.
+A JOIN allows you to retrieve related data from these different tables by combining
+them on a shared key (often a foreign key).

 ```sql
 SELECT * FROM events